 Created by Robert KylePseudonym of Robert TerrallOther pseudonyms include John Gonzales, Brett Halliday(1914-2009) Apparently BEN GATES is "one of the few detectives in New York who can keep his mouth shut", although "nobody claims he's a saint."
 He appeared in five affably amusing PBO's printed by Dell in the late fifties/early sixties.
 The usual period … Continue reading Ben Gates

-Hmmm...sounds like a case for Mike Shayne Davis Dresser, the original Brett Halliday, actually wrote only fifty (ONLY!) of the Mike Shayne books, with a little help from ghostwriters such as Ryerson Johnson, and twenty-seven more were written by Robert Terrall.
-And then there were the 300 or so short stories that appeared in Mike Shayne … Continue reading Who Was Brett Halliday?
+Hmmm... sounds like a case for Mike Shayne Davis Dresser, the original Brett Halliday, allegedly wrote only fifty (ONLY!) of the Mike Shayne books, with a little help from ghostwriters such as Ryerson Johnson, while twenty-seven more were written by Robert Terrall.
+And then there were the 300 or so short stories that appeared in … Continue reading Who Was Brett Halliday?

 My Scrapbook The Michael Shayne page from Radio's Golden Years by Breese and Lynes This is the Michael Shayne entry from Radio's Golden Years: A Visual Guide to the Shows & Stars, a 1998 self-published, limited edition labour of love by Frank Bresee and Bobb Lynes.
 It may not be the most thorough of reference book on … Continue reading My Scrapbook: The Michael Shayne page from Radio’s Golden Years by Breese and Lynes